rosscg/microsnes/README.md

 ##### Enabling Bluetooth
-If you plan to use bluetooth to connect to a second player controller, run the `EnableBluetooth.command` or `EnableBluetoothWindows.bat` when you're connected to the emulator's wifi network (having BT enabled slightly increases boot time).
+If you plan to use bluetooth to connect to a second player controller, run the `EnableBluetooth.command` or `EnableBluetoothWindows.bat` when you're connected to the emulator's wifi network (having BT enabled increases boot time).

 ### Using the System